Itin-dev/ocr-screenshoter/README.md

+Here’s an updated version of the `README.md` file with the added section explaining the utility script `regionpicker.py` that can be run before the main OCR script to help with region selection.

+---

 # Screenshot OCR Script

 This Python script captures screenshots of specific regions of your screen with a single press of the **F8** key.
 It processes the screenshots using Optical Character Recognition (OCR) to extract text from the images and stores the results in an SQLite database.